Enjoy PG&E outdoor recreational facilities

 Choose a recreational facility that's close to home or plan a longer trip.
 Our facilities are located all across the state, and range from sea-level elevations to 8,200 feet.
 Whether you drive, boat or hike in, the natural beauty is yours to enjoy.
 We’ve outlined some ideas for your next trip in this section.

 2017 recreation season notices

-- Northshore Campground - Northshore Campground has been affected by the years of drought.
-This has caused a large die off of a majority of the pines throughout the Campground.
-For public safety, PG&E has removed all the die off that has occurred causing the landscape of the Campground to be much different than year’s past and there is less shade available in the campground.
-Much of the Oaks still remain throughout.
+- Northshore Campground - Northshore Campground has been affected by a large die off of the pine trees throughout the campground.
+For public safety, PG&E has removed all the die off that has occurred causing the landscape of the campground to be much different than years past and there is less shade available in the campground.
+Much of the oak trees still remain throughout.
 If you have further questions, please contact us at email@example.com.

 Enjoy improvements to the Pinecrest Lake Recreational Area